-The primary uses of liquidity include debt service requirements, voluntary debt repayments or redemptions, working capital requirements, capital expenditures, business separation transaction costs, transformation costs, acquisition integration costs, dividends related to the Convertible Preferred Stock if we elect to pay such dividends in cash, litigation settlements, income tax payments and other contractual obligations.
-We expect the interest payments on our senior secured term loan due in 2026 (2026 Term Loan) and our senior secured asset-based revolving credit facility (Revolving Credit Facility) to increase in 2022 as a result of the Federal Reserve's increase in interest rates in March 2022 and the expectation that they will continue to raise interest rates further in 2022.
+The primary uses of liquidity include debt service requirements, voluntary debt repayments or redemptions, working capital requirements, capital expenditures, business separation transaction costs, transformation costs, acquisition integration costs, dividends related to the Convertible Preferred Stock if we elect to pay such dividends in cash, litigation and claim settlements, income tax payments and other contractual obligations.
+We expect the interest payments on our 2026 Term Loan and our senior secured asset-based revolving credit facility (Revolving Credit Facility) to increase in 2022 as a result of the Federal Reserve's increase in interest rates in 2022 and the expectation that they will continue to raise interest rates further this year and into 2023.
 See Part II, Item 7A, "Quantitative and Qualitative Disclosure About Market Risk" in our 2021 Annual Report for further discussion of our interest rate risk.
-We believe that our existing cash, cash equivalents and cash flows from operations, combined with availability under our Revolving Credit Facility in the timing of vendor payments and customer receipts.
+We believe that our existing cash, cash equivalents and cash flows from operations, combined with availability under our Revolving Credit Facility, will be sufficient to meet our presently anticipated future cash needs.
+We may experience volatility in cash flows between periods due to, among other reasons, variability in the timing of vendor payments and customer receipts.
 We may, from time to time, borrow additional amounts under our Revolving Credit Facility or issue debt or equity securities, if market conditions are favorable, to meet future cash needs or to reduce our borrowing costs.

 Although there are no financial maintenance covenants under the terms of our senior notes, there is a limitation, among other limitations, on certain future borrowings based on an adjusted leverage ratio or a fixed charge coverage ratio.
 These ratios are based on financial measures similar to non-GAAP adjusted EBITDA as presented in the "Reconciliation of Non-GAAP Measures" section below, but also give pro forma effect to certain events, including acquisitions, synergies and savings from cost reduction initiatives such as facility closures and headcount reductions.
-For the twelve months ended March 31, 2022, our non-GAAP pro forma adjusted EBITDA, as measured pursuant to the indentures governing our notes, was \$1,132.6 million, which included annualized savings expected from cost reduction initiatives (\$52.0 million) so that the impact of cost reduction initiatives is fully reflected in the twelve-month period used in the calculation of the ratios.
-In addition to limitations under these indentures, our senior secured credit facilities at March 31, 2022.
+For the twelve months ended June 30, 2022, our non-GAAP pro forma adjusted EBITDA, as measured pursuant to the indentures governing our notes, was \$1,158.3 million, which included annualized savings expected from cost reduction initiatives (\$85.8 million) so that the impact of cost reduction initiatives is fully reflected in the twelve-month period used in the calculation of the ratios.
+In addition to limitations under these indentures, our senior secured credit facilities contain customary negative covenants based on similar financial measures.
+We believe we are in compliance with the covenants under our indentures and senior secured credit facilities at June 30, 2022.

-Cash and cash equivalents decreased during the three months ended March 31, 2022 primarily driven by cash used for operating activities of \$14.6 million, capital expenditures of \$27.4 million and tax withholding payments for vested equity-based compensation awards of \$10.6 million.
-As of March 31, 2022, approximately 71% of our cash and cash equivalents were held outside the U.S.
+Cash and cash equivalents decreased during the six months ended June 30, 2022 primarily driven by cash used for operating activities of \$109.1 million, capital expenditures of \$55.1 million and tax withholding payments for vested equity-based compensation awards of \$14.0 million, partially offset by net borrowings under our Revolving Credit Facility of \$50.0 million.
+As of June 30, 2022, approximately 70% of our cash and cash equivalents were held outside the U.S.